 Why You Should Wash Your Hands Often

-Have you ever been to the bathroom and realize someone didn’t wash their hands as they walked out?
+Have you ever been to the bathroom and realized someone didn’t wash their hands as they walked out?
 Don’t be that person!
 Never leave someone wondering whether or not you washed your hands.
+Most restrooms have door handles that are used when leaving the facility, so having a person’s hands clean reduces the risk of passing on bacteria and viruses.

 You may be wondering why you should wash your hands often.
-Please refer to the CDC for accurate information on COVID-19 or other illnesses/diseases.
+Please refer to the CDC for accurate information on COVID-19 or other illnesses/diseases that are currently prevalent.

-Washing your hands should be the number one thing that you do the most often, especially for healthy living.
-Washing your hands is the best way to prevent germs from spreading.
+Washing your hands should be the number one thing you do most often, especially for healthy living.
+It is the best way to prevent the number of germs from spreading.

-When germs aren’t killed by hand washing, they go on living in other places, like countertops, kitchen tables, and bathrooms.
+When germs aren’t killed by hand washing, they live in other places, such as countertops, kitchen tables, office door handles, and bathrooms.

-Germs can live on surfaces and they can live in the food we eat.
-The global rates of people washing their hands after using the bathroom are at 19%.
-That’s an insane statistic.
+Germs can live on surfaces and in the food we eat.
+The global rate of people washing their hands after using the bathroom is 19%.
+That’s a high number that few of us realize.

 Why You Should Wash Your Hands Often

-Have you ever thought about why you should wash your hands?
-Obviously, we know it kills germs.
-However, there are actually many reasons out there for washing your hands.
+Have you ever wondered why you should wash your hands?
+We know it kills germs, but there are many other reasons as well.

 There is actual science behind washing your hands.
-In fact, this is one of the best ways to keep yourself from getting sick.
+This is one of the best ways to keep yourself from getting sick.

 Removes Germs From Hands